qasikfwn/limn/README.md

 limn
 =====

-Extractor for the bundle format used in the game Warhammer 40k Darktide.
+limn is an extractor for the bundle format used in the game Warhammer 40k Darktide.

+### Linux Support

+limn requires Wine on Linux since it loads the compression library used by Darktide.

 ## Examples